Most difficult conversations don’t go wrong because of the words we use. They go wrong because of everything underneath them.

 Why Preparation Often Isn’t Enough

 Many people prepare for difficult conversations by focusing on what they’re going to say.
-They plan their opening line.
-They rehearse key points.
-They anticipate objections.
+They may even anticipate objections.

 When that happens, even the best-prepared script can fall apart.